botorch.optim

 • mll (MarginalLogLikelihood) – A MarginalLogLikelihood instance whose negative defines the loss.

-• parameters (Dict[str, Tensor]) – A dictionary of tensors whose grad fields are to be returned.
+• parameters (dict[str, Tensor]) – A dictionary of tensors whose grad fields are to be returned.

 • reducer (Callable[[Tensor], Tensor] | None) – Optional callable used to reduce the output of the forward pass.